Pratha-Me/Expressivity-Quantum-Data-encoding-Fourier-Series/README.md

 This repository provides an extensive and comprehensive study/review to the article [1].
 Albeit, this work only covers the section I and section II, they are extensive nevertheless.
 I‘ve invested multiple hours and a meticulous efforts to simplify the loaded mathematical notions and symbols to make it more palatable to the reader.
 Since you are here, I presume you are looking to break in to the article.
 I hope my work will help you on your way.

 The article is study about the effects of data encoding on the expressive power of variational quantum machine learning models.
-The encoding parameters like number of gates and scaling of the frequency in trainable model determines the expressivity.
-The underlying notion is the quantum model can be exchanged in terms of the Fourier series.
+The main argument is the encoding parameters like number of gates and scaling of the frequency in trainable model determines the expressivity.
+This ultimately means the trainability of the parameteric circuit.
+The underlying notion to begin with is that the quantum model can be exchanged in terms of the Fourier series.

 <image>